intel/nauta/docs/user-guide/actions/getting_started.md

 ## Adding Experiment Metrics

 Experiments launched in Nauta can output additional kinds of metrics using the _publish function_ from the experiment metrics API.
-Execute the following command to see an example of metrics published with the single experiment executed in the above example:
+Execute the following command to see an example of metrics published with the single experiment executed in the above example, and execute the following command:

 `nctl experiment list`